Antrikshy/antrikshy.github.io/code/_posts/2019-01-28-my-late-2018-red-white-gaming-pc-build.md

 ## Links

 - [My r/buildapc post](https://redd.it/am7s9k) with a few more glam shots of the build.
-- [My r/nvidia post](https://redd.it/9wmjyv) with some glam shots of the GPU, becasue I didn't see enough images of the white Gigabyte RTX cards online at the time.
+- [My r/nvidia post](https://redd.it/9wmjyv) with some glam shots of the GPU, because I didn't see enough images of the white Gigabyte RTX cards online at the time.
 - [My advisory](https://redd.it/a24mzj) on the CableMod + Corsair RM550x + RTX 2070 incompatibility issue.